-Equity instruments refer to any contract that recognizes the remaining interests of the Company after deducting all its liabilities from its assets.
-Equity instruments issued by the Company are recognized at the amount obtained after deducting direct issuance costs.
+Equity instruments refer to any contract that recognizes the remaining interests of the merged company after deducting all its liabilities from its assets.
+Equity instruments issued by the merged company are recognized at the amount obtained after deducting direct issuance costs.